Parents & Families

-Off-campus programs are designed to complement a student’s undergraduate coursework while also giving them a new context in which to study.
-The hallmark of Dartmouth off-campus programs is that we have carefully chosen and faculty have thoughtfully created programs that not only compliment on campus academics but also seamlessly match the unique characteristics of the D Plan.
+Off-campus programs are designed to complement a student's undergraduate coursework while also giving them a new context in which to study.
+The hallmark of Dartmouth off-campus programs is that we have carefully chosen and faculty have thoughtfully created programs that not only complement on campus academics but also seamlessly match the unique characteristics of the D Plan.

 The Value of Study Abroad